kilmajster/email-api/README.md

 POST /emails - you can pass custom priority while creating email PASSED POST /emails - created email will get PENDING status PASSED GET /emails - pagination - test dataset contains multiple pages of emails PASSED

+>> After email is dispatched, the message status will be updated to SENT PASSED
+>> If message can't be sent leave its PENDING status be PASSED
 ```

 ## Stats